Manoj-Gujare/Sarcasm-Detection/README.md

 The dataset is split into training and testing sets.
 The headlines are tokenized and padded to ensure uniform length sequences.

 ## Load GloVe Model
-A pre-trained GloVe (Global Vectors for Word Representation) model is loaded to obtain word embeddings.
+A pre-trained GloVe (Global Vectors for Word Representation) model is loaded to obtain word embeddings.<br>
 Required GloVe model file - https://drive.google.com/file/d/12Utwrbl-z2GmsGXf3_i-BRyNRo-SD9MN/view?usp=sharing

 ## Build the Embedding Layer